Economist / Builder

 • Built AI assistants for senior citizens and low-literacy youth across 7+ states in India.
 5,000+ users, 80%+ retention for 18 consecutive months.

-• 2020–2022 — Ladduu
+• 2020–2022 — Ladduu Founder-CEO Proved: Idea to Execution

 • Profitably bootstrapped a voice-first platform for rural gig-workers in India, pre-LLM era.

-• Started as Jr Economist, double promoted to Director of Customer Success in 9 months by age 23.
+• Double promoted in 9 months by age 23.

 • Youngest Director in the company's 50-year history.

-• Led cloud migration.
+• Led on-prem to cloud transformation.

-• 2012–2016 — Miami University
+• 2012–2016 — Miami University BS, MS, Economics & Finance Proved: Adaptation and analytical thinking

 • Landed in the US at 17, alone, asking what "credit hours" meant on day one.

-• 2012–2015 — Aapki Seva
+• 2012–2015 — Aapki Seva Community Liaison Proved: Service

 • Co-founded a non-profit as a college student.